MikeIsBack/CPS-Final-Project/README.md

 python server.py
 ```

-3. Open a different terminal and start the Device:
+3. Open a different terminal and start the Client:
 ```bash
 python client.py
 ```